 POWER WIND HEALTH INDUSTRY INCORPORATED ("the Company") was incorporated in Republic of China (R.O.C.) on October 4, 2005.
 The main activities are the business of membership-based chain sports and fitness centers, leisure sports venues and other sports services.
-The Company's common shares were publicly listed on Taipei Exchange (TPEx) on March 10, 2016.
+The Company's common shares were publicly listed on the Taipei Exchange (TPEx) on March 10, 2016 and started to list on the Taiwan Stock Exchange Corporation (TWSE) on March 15, 2019.
 The Company's registered office and the main business location is at No.102, Boai 3rd Road, Zuoying Dist.
 Kaohsiung City, Taiwan (R.O.C.).